prbasyal-amd/ROCm/docs/how-to/deep-learning-rocm.rst

 deep learning frameworks and libraries such as PyTorch, TensorFlow, and JAX.
 ROCm works closely with these frameworks to ensure that framework-specific optimizations take advantage of AMD accelerator and GPU architectures.

-The following guides provide information on compatibility and supported features for ROCm-enabled deep learning frameworks.
+The following guides provide information on compatibility and supported features for these ROCm-enabled deep learning frameworks.

 * :doc:`PyTorch compatibility <../compatibility/pytorch-compatibility>`
+.. * :doc:`TensorFlow compatibility <../compatibility/tensorflow-compatibility>`
+.. * :doc:`JAX compatibility <../compatibility/jax-compatibility>`

-The following chart steps through typical installation workflows for installing deep learning frameworks for ROCm.
+This chart steps through typical installation workflows for installing deep learning frameworks for ROCm.

 .. image:: ../data/how-to/framework_install_2024_07_04.png
    :alt: Flowchart for installing ROCm-aware machine learning frameworks